Native American language

 enjoyed by Plains Indian kids.
 A Crow mother traditionally carried a young child in a

 cradleboard on her back.
-Here is a website with Native American cradleboard pictures.
+Here is a website with cradle-board pictures.

 What were Crow men and women's roles?

 Crow women were in charge of the home.
 Besides cooking and cleaning, a Crow woman built her family's house

 and took it apart again whenever the tribe moved.
 Crow men were hunters and warriors,

 responsible for feeding and defending their families.
 Sometimes a Crow woman, especially a widow, might

 ride into battle with the men or even become a chief, but this was rare.